pbeza/wildland-core/docs/processes/0004_release_strategy.md

 ## Branching

-Branching strategy used in the Wildland Core project is the **gitflow** strategy as per **RFC 0002**.
-The aforentioned strategy defined three sets of branches:
+The branching strategy used in the Wildland Core project is the **gitflow** strategy as per **RFC 0002**.
+The aforementioned strategy defined four sets of
+branches:

 - development and feature branches
-- release/stabilisation branches
+- release/stabilization branches
 - stable and production branches
+- hotfix branches

 ### Ownership